jbryslaw/Ecal/README.md

 Output is in the form of a .root file containing generated histograms along with original generating functions.

 1. get_features.C:\
 Finds features of inputed histograms.
-Secifically, find local maxima, minima and locations where dydx=0 and d2ydx2=0.c
+Secifically, find local maxima, minima and locations where dydx=0 and d2ydx2=0.
+Ouputs features as a txt for easy of use with R.

 2. find_mpv_KNN.R\
 Uses KNN to find MIP MPV from histogram features.